matt3214/electron-react-ionic-demo/README.md

 The app demonstrates a possible integration of Ionic and React.

-To run, start by running `yarn` in the root directory to install all packages.
+Start by running `yarn` in the root directory to install all packages.

 ## Available Scripts